General Arab Insurance Federation

 The General Arab Insurance Federation was established in September 1964 after a treaty was signed in Cairo, Egypt, in response to demands for such an organization by insurance companies.
 The headquarters of the Federation has also been in Cairo since 1964.
-The Secretary General of the Organization is Dr. Abdle Khalik Raouf Khalil, Born in Iraq.

-The General Arab Insurance Federation's(GAIF), main goal is to improve and encourage inner Arab Communication between Insurance sectors, and to develop the Insurance industry in the Arab States.
+The Secretary General of the Organization is Dr. Abdel Khalik Raouf Khalil, born in Iraq.
+The General Arab Insurance Federation's (GAIF) main goal is to improve and encourage inner Arab Communication between Insurance sectors, and to develop the Insurance industry in the Arab States.

 Members

 It has 20 Arab members practicing its laws, all members in the Arab League, only Comoros and Djibouti have not signed the Agreement of the Federation.
 268 insurance companies are members of the GAIF in the Arab states.